Uberspace/lab/source/guide_babybuddy.rst

 Step 6
 ------

-Enter the virtual environment, initialize the database tables and exit the virtual environemt again:
+Enter the virtual environment, initialize the database tables and exit the virtual environment again:

 ::